 Duties of Budget Holders and Managers

-Budget holders and managers must ensure that they comply fully with the Scheme of Delegation, guidance and limits specified by the Director of Finance and that:
+Budget holders and managers must ensure that they comply fully with the Scheme of Delegation, guidance and limits specified by the Director of Finance and Value and that:

-All contracts (except as otherwise provided for in the Scheme of Delegation), leases, tenancy agreements and other commitments which may result in a liability are notified to the Director of Finance in advance of both any commitment being made and NWSSP Procurement Services being engaged
+All contracts (except as otherwise provided for in the Scheme of Delegation), leases, tenancy agreements and other commitments which may result in a liability are notified to the Director of Finance and Value in advance of both any commitment being made and NWSSP Procurement Services being engaged.

-Contracts above specified thresholds are advertised and awarded, through NWSSP Procurement Services, in accordance with EU and HM Treasury rules on public procurement
+Contracts above specified thresholds are advertised and awarded, through NWSSP Procurement Services, in accordance with EU and HM Treasury rules on public procurement.

 Contracts above specified thresholds are approved by Welsh Ministers prior to any commitment being made

-goods have been duly received, examined and are in accordance with specification and order
+goods have been duly received, examined and are in accordance with specification and order.

-work done or services rendered have been satisfactorily carried out in accordance with the order, and, where applicable, the materials used are of the requisite standard and the charges are correct
+work done or services rendered have been satisfactorily carried out in accordance with the order, and, where applicable, the materials used are of the requisite standard and the charges are correct.

 No order shall be issued for any item or items to any firm which has made an offer of gifts, reward or benefit to JCC members, members of the Host Body or any employee of the Host Body, other than: